-- i) Repeating shall be allowed only once. - A student eligible for repeating a module(s) has to register for the same by filling in the registration form at the beginning of the semester.
-The registration should be approved by respective head of department. - iii) Repeating shall be according to the semester in which the module is offered.
+- i) Repeating shall be allowed only once. - ii) A student eligible for repeating a module(s) has to register for the same by filling in the registration form at the beginning of the semester.
+The registration should be approved by respective Head of Department and Dean of Faculty. - iii) Repeating shall be according to the semester in which the module is offered. - iv) Coursework shall be considered in assessing the repeated module(s).
+A student shall attend lectures of the failed module(s) and fulfil all its

-- iv) Course work shall be considered in assessing the repeated module(s).
-A student shall attend lectures of the failed module(s) and fulfil all its coursework requirements, and pay fees for the period of study. - v) The fees for repeating the failed module(s) shall be 50 percent of the total annual fees regardless of the number of the modules to be repeated. - vi) A student failing in the first repeat has to supplement and if he/she fails the supplementary examination of the repeated module he has to repeat the respective semester(s) in which his/her repeated module(s) falls. - vii) Examinations for repeated module will take place during the end of semester examination season, while the supplementary of the same will take place during the supplementary season.
+- coursework requirements, and pay fees for the period of study. - v) The fees for repeating the failed module(s) shall be 50 percent of the total annual fees regardless of the number of the modules to be repeated. - vi A student failing in the first repeat has to supplement and if he/she fails the supplementary examination of the repeated module he/she has to repeat the respective semester(s) in which his/her repeated module(s) falls. - vii) Examinations for repeated module will take place during the end of semester examination season, while the supplementary of the same will take place during the supplementary season.

-2.22 Conditions for Carrying Forward the Failed Module
+2.25 Conditions for Carrying Forward the Failed Module